FLL-Team-24277/FLL-Fall-2023-Masterpiece/README.md

 1. Each team member creates their own github account.
 REMINDER: Be sure to use an email account that they can check at school (github emails may be blocked).
 Recommend taking a few extra minutes to set up two-factor authentication.
 Github will be moving to mandatory 2FA in early 2024, so may as well do it now.
 2. Add each account as a collaborator for this project here: https://github.com/FLL-Team-24277/Master-Program-Fall-2023/settings/access (instructions here: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)
 3. The team member will need to confirm and accept the invitation.
 At that point they can push updates to the project.
-4. In VS Code clone this repository. https://github.com/FLL-Team-24277/Master-Program-Fall-2023.git Save it somewhere in their documents folder
+4. In VS Code clone this repository. https://github.com/FLL-Team-24277/Master-Program-Fall-2023.git Save it somewhere in their documents folder.
+Be aware though that if the folder is "watched" under OneDrive, the folder will be cloned to other computers with the same OneDrive account.
+This creates probles for the python virtual environment because really each physical computer needs their own python environment.
+It might be a good idea to put the folder somewhere OUTSIDE of the OneDrive watch folder structure.
+You might think you would want to have the security and file replication of OneDrive, but we'll be doing all of that with Github, so it's not a big deal.
 5. Add a python virtual environment. `Ctrl-Shift-P` > `Python: Create Environment`
 6. `pip install pybricks==3.3.0a5`
 7. `pip install pybricksdev`